Your Website Is Your Best Reservation Tool — If It Works

 Speed Matters More Than You Think

-A restaurant website that takes five seconds to load on a phone loses guests before they see a single photo.
-Most people searching for a restaurant in Las Vegas are on their phone, often right before deciding where to go.
+A restaurant website that takes 5 seconds to load on a phone loses most of its potential reservations before any visitor sees a single dish.
+Most people searching for restaurants in Las Vegas are on mobile, often right before deciding where to go.
+If your site is slow, fix it — it's one of the highest-ROI improvements you can make to any hospitality business.

 What High-Converting Restaurant Sites Do